groundxai/groundx-sdks/sdks/typescript/README.md

 ### `groundx.documents.uploadRemote`<a id="groundxdocumentsuploadremote"></a>

-Upload hosted documents to GroundX
+Upload documents which are hosted on public URLs to a GroundX bucket

 #### 🛠️ Usage<a id="🛠️-usage"></a>